SpotlightKid/jack-matchmaker/README.rst

 jack-matchmaker
 ===============

-Auto-connect JACK ports as they appear and match the patterns given on the command line.
+Auto-connect JACK ports as they appear and when they match the port patterns given on the command line or read from a file.

 Description
 -----------

-A small command line utility that reacts to JACK port registrations by clients and connects them when they match one of the port pattern pairs given on the command line at startup.
+``jack-matchmaker`` is a small command line utility that listens to JACK port registrations by clients and connects them when they match one of the port pattern pairs given on the command line at startup. ``jack-matchmaker`` never disconnects any ports.

-The port name patterns are specified as pairs of positional arguments and are interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against output (readable) ports and the second pattern of a pair is matched against input (writable) ports.
+The port name patterns are specified as pairs of positional arguments or read from a file (see below) and are interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against output (readable) ports and the second pattern of a pair is matched against input (writable) ports.
 Matching is done against the normal port names as well as any aliases they have (run "``jack-matchmaker -la``" to list all available ports with their aliases).

 As many pattern pairs as needed can be given.